 Acasa, Raquel i-a dat sa manance o formula speciala: lapte de migdale, imbogatit cu vitamine si minerale.
 Iar ca desert avea suc de portocale neindulcit.
 Ma uitam fascinata la cat de dragalas era cum manca el asa cu pofta si cat de mult semana cu un copil.

 Povestea lui Boomer e urmatoarea: un om i-a impuscat mama pentru a-l lua si a-l vinde ca animal de companie.
-Cumva politia animalelor din Panama a aflat, au luat puiul iar pe om l-au bagat la inchisoare pentru 3 ani.
+Cumva cei de la politia animalelor din Panama au aflat, au luat puiul iar pe om l-au bagat la inchisoare pentru 3 ani.
 Si cum Raquel are un centru de ingrijire a animalelor salbatice, au adus puiul la ea, pentru a-l creste.

 Am aflat ca puii stau agatati de mama lor pana pe la 6 luni.
 Se tin foarte bine de ea, intrucat daca i-ar da drumul ar cadea de la o inaltime foarte mare si ar muri.
 Sunt foarte dependenti de contactul fizic, pe care daca nu il au, cad in depresie si mor de tristete.